RIVERSIDE, Ohio (WDTN) — “Yea, though I walk through the valley of death, I will fear no evil.”

 “To tell you the truth, John, it was like I had seen the face of God.”
 Camp wondered, “Is this going to be the day that I’m not going to make it?”

 He did make it thanks to four fellow Marines who patched him up, saving his life.
-Camp went on to serve a total of 17 years in the Marines and Navy, honorably discharged from both.Grab the FREE WDTN News App for iPhone or Android.
+Camp went on to serve a total of 17 years in the Marines and Navy, honorably discharged from both.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.